firebase/genkit/docs/plugins/google-cloud.md

 If you are using a service account and running outside of a Google Cloud environment, you can set your credentials as an environment variable.
 Follow instructions here to [set up your Google Cloud Service Account Key](https://cloud.google.com/iam/docs/keys-create-delete#creating).

-Once you have downloaded the key file, you can specify the credentials in two ways a file location using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable or directly copy the contents of the json file to the environment variable `GCLOUD_SERVICE_ACCOUNT`.
+Once you have downloaded the key file, you can specify the credentials in two ways a file location using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable or directly copy the contents of the json file to the environment variable `GCLOUD_SERVICE_ACCOUNT_CREDS`.

 File path: